- Graduate Program

 - The Graduate Student Government Association of Appalachian State University is an elected body through which the graduate students discuss their concern for the welfare of the graduate students at the University, develop and disseminate ideas for the improvement of graduate education, and contribute to the formation of relevant University policy.

-Workshops for Graduate Students
+Workshops and Social Events for Graduate Students

 - Offered by the School of Graduate Studies.
 Most are free and open to students from all programs.